HomeArticlesComparisonMutual Funds vs Fixed Deposit

 What You Are Actually Comparing

-A fixed deposit is a contract: you hand the bank money for a fixed term, and the bank pays you a guaranteed rate of interest.
-The outcome is pre-known on the day you book.
+A fixed deposit is a contract.
+You hand the bank money for a fixed term, and the bank pays you a guaranteed rate of interest.
+The outcome is known on the day you book it.

-A mutual fund pools money from investors and deploys it into securities — stocks for equity funds, bonds for debt funds, or a mix for hybrid funds.
-Returns are market-linked and not guaranteed.
-The fund house charges a fee called the expense ratio to manage the portfolio.
+A mutual fund pools money from investors and deploys it into securities, stocks for equity funds, bonds for debt funds, or a mix for hybrid funds.
+Returns are market-linked and not guaranteed, and the fund house charges a fee called the expense ratio to manage the portfolio.

 These two instruments solve different problems.
-Understanding which problem you have is the first step.
+Figuring out which problem you actually have is the first step.

 Side-by-Side Comparison